JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ()
 ```

-## Propagation of `:note` style metadata
+## Propagation of `:note`-style metadata

-An important design feature of `:note` style metatada is how it is handled when
+An important design feature of `:note`-style metatada is how it is handled when
 data frames are transformed.

 !!! note

     The provided rules might slightly change in the future.
 Any change to
-    `:note` style metadata propagation rules will not be considered as breaking
+    `:note`-style metadata propagation rules will not be considered as breaking
     and can be done in any minor release of DataFrames.jl.
     Such changes might be made based on users' feedback about what metadata
     propagation rules are most convenient in practice.

-The general design rules for propagation of `:note` style metadata are as follows.
+The general design rules for propagation of `:note`-style metadata are as follows.

 For operations that take a single data frame as an input:
 * Table level metadata is propagated to the returned data frame object.
-* For column level metadata:
+* For column-level metadata:
   - in all cases when a single column is transformed to
     a single column and the name of the column does
     not change (or is automatically changed e.g. to de-duplicate column names or
     via column renaming in joins)
-    column level metadata is preserved (example operations of this kind are
+    column-level metadata is preserved (example operations of this kind are
     `getindex`, `subset`, joins, `mapcols`).
   - in all cases when a single column is transformed with `identity` or `copy` to a single column,
-    column level metadata is preserved even if column name is changed (example
+    column-level metadata is preserved even if column name is changed (example
     operations of this kind are `rename`, or the `:x => :y` or
     `:x => copy => :y` operation specification in `select`).